-In front of the village lies a lovely quiet long beach with coarse sand, crystal clear deep water.
+In front of the village lies a lovely quiet long beach with coarse sand and crystal clear deep water.
 The beach starts from the small harbor of Sougia (west) at exit of Lissos Gorge and stretches to the east for 1.5km.
 The beach ends in a small cove, hidden between rocks well protected from prying eyes.
-The eastern part of the long beach is not organized and is preferred almost exclusively by naturists.
+This part of the long beach is not organized and is preferred almost exclusively by naturists.
 Instead, the beach in front of the village offers umbrellas, showers, sports and a lifeguard tower.
-Along the beach there are plenty of tamarisk trees where you can camp or find shade.
+Along the beach there are plenty of tamarisk trees where you can find shade.

-In summer, ferries run daily from Sougia to Chora Sfakion, Paleochora, Agia Roumeli and Loutro.
-Also there are routes to Gavdos.
+In summer, ferries run daily from Sougia to Chora Sfakion, Paleochora, Agia Roumeli, Gavdos island and Loutro.

-The name of Sougia means "place of hogs" in the ancient greek, because pigs were fed on the plenty acorns of the area.
-Today you don’t see any pigs, but you still see the oakwoods, if you make a stroll through the magnificent gorge of Agia Irini, one of the three most visited gorges in West Crete.
+The ancient name of Sougia (Syia) means "place of hogs" in the ancient greek, because pigs were fed on the plenty acorns of the area.
+Today you don’t see any pigs, but you still see the oak trees, if you make a stroll through the magnificent gorge of Agia Irini, one of the three most visited gorges in West Crete.

-Another attraction is the church of Saint Panteleimon, built on the site of the early Christian Basilica of Syia, west of the village, with its magnificent mosaics of the floor.
-They depict images from nature and date back in the 6th century AD.
+Another attraction is the church of Saint Panteleimon, built on the site of the early Christian Basilica of Syia, west of the village still preserving ancient mosaics on the floor.
+They depict scenes from nature and date back in the 6th century AD.
 The church is not open to public, but you should ask for the keys at the local kiosk.

 Near Sougia lies the ancient city of Lissos, which was the second seaport of Elyros.
-It was famous the theatre and the thermal baths and the Asclepeion, watered by the spring of Lissos.
-If you don’t have a boat, you have to follow the path that leads to the west and you will find the ruins and the beach of Lissos after two hours of hiking.
-The area is full of ancient ruins.
+It was famous about its theatre, the thermal baths and the Asclepeion, watered by the spring of Lissos.
+If you don’t have a boat, you have to follow the path that leads to the west through Lissos Gorge and you will reach the ruined town Lissos after 1.5-2 hours of hiking.

-Lastly, if you follow the E4 trail leading to St. Roumeli (east), you will meet after 2 hours of hiking the picturesque chapel of St. Anthony, hidden in a scenic cove.
+Lastly, if you follow the E4 trail leading to Agia Roumeli (east), you will meet after 2 hours of hiking the picturesque chapel of St. Anthony, hidden in a scenic cove.
 In the same direction, you will also find the legendary cave of Polyphemus.